IMG_6841.jpeg

 Alaska

-In the course of our lives we can only hope to have a few travel experiences so immersive, so awe-inspiring, and so life-changing.
+In the course of our lives, we can only hope to have a few travel experiences so immersive, so awe-inspiring, and so life-changing.

-There is travel leaves you feeling powerful, in control of your own destiny.
+There is travel that leaves you feeling powerful, in control of your own destiny.
 There are places in this world that, once traveled to, provoke within you an innate sense of your own strength and purpose.
-Alaska, is not one of those places.
-This is a land where imposing snow capped mountains dwarf everything in sight.
+Alaska is not one of those places.
+This is a land where imposing snow-capped mountains dwarf everything in sight.
 Where verdant forests of hemlock and spruce paint vast swaths of earth in emerald.
 Here, unyielding glaciers carve out the landscape, and abundant wildlife inhabits nearly every inch of land and sea.
 Alaska is simultaneously serene and invigorating, tranquil and aggressive.
 There are few travel experiences on this planet that can compare.

 Alaska Videos